 Based on a qualitative assessment, the Company has determined that it is not necessary to perform a quantitative goodwill impairment test.
-The 2011 annual goodwill impairment assessment performed has indicated that it is more-likely-than-not that fair value is substantially in excess of carrying value and not at risk of failing the first step of the quantitative goodwill impairment test.
-Accordingly, no impairment occurred for the year ended December 31, 2011.
+The annual goodwill impairment assessment performed has indicated that it is more-likely-than-not that the fair value of the reporting units is substantially in excess of carrying value and not at risk of failing the first step of the quantitative goodwill impairment test.
+Accordingly, no goodwill impairment has been recognized during the year ended December 31, 2012.

 Drafts Payable - Drafts payable represent checks drawn against the Company, which have not yet cleared through the bank.
-At December 31, 2011, the Company had amounts drawn of \$175.5 million related to client activities and \$11.4 million of corporate overdrafts.
+At December 31, 2012, the Company had amounts drawn of \$191.1 million related to client activities and \$11.5 million of corporate overdrafts.

-Legal Reserves - The Company records reserves for legal proceedings in accounts payable and accrued liabilities in the statement of financial condition.
+Legal Reserves - The Company records legal reserves and related insurance recoveries on a gross basis.
 The determination of these reserve amounts requires significant judgment on the part of management.
-Management considers many factors including, but not limited to, future legal expenses, the amount of the claim, the amount of the loss in the client's account, the basis and validity of the claim, the possibility of wrongdoing on the part of an advisor, likely insurance coverage, previous results in similar cases, and legal precedents and case law.
+Management considers many factors including, but not limited to, future legal expenses, the amount of the claim, the amount of the loss in the client's account, the basis and validity of the claim, the possibility of wrongdoing on the part of an advisor, likely insurance coverage, previous results in similar cases and legal precedents and case law.
 Each legal proceeding is reviewed with counsel in each accounting period and the reserve is adjusted as deemed appropriate by management.